samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 ### Pandemonium

 Pandemonium is a plane of overwhelming chaos, a great mass of rock riddled with tunnels carved by howling winds.
 It is cold, noisy, and dark, with no natural light.
 Wind quickly extinguishes nonmagical open flames such as torches and campfires.
 It also makes conversation possible only by yelling, and even then only to a maximum distance of 10 feet.
-See “[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for more information about the [winds of Pandemonium](/sources/dnd/dmg-2024/dms-toolbox#WindsofPandemonium).
+See "[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for more information about the [winds of Pandemonium](/sources/dnd/dmg-2024/dms-toolbox#WindsofPandemonium).

 Most of the plane’s inhabitants are creatures that were banished to the plane with no hope of escape.
 The incessant winds force them to take shelter in places where the howls of the winds sound like distant cries of torment.